By continuing to browse the site you are agreeing to our use of cookies. For more details about cookies and how to manage them, see our cookie policy.

 The Group discontinued the use of the above-ground tailings dam

-Read moreThe Group is required to comply with the laws of the Governments of Kazakhstan and Kyrgyzstan in relation to the licencing, upkeep and maintenance of tailings storage facilities.
+Read moreThe Group is required to comply with the laws of the Governments of Kazakhstan and Kyrgyzstan in relation to the licensing, upkeep and maintenance of tailings storage facilities.
 State authorities regularly inspect the Group’s tailings storage facilities to ensure compliance with regulations.
-No significant deficiencies have been identified in the stability of the Group’s tailings storage facilities.
+One of the Group’s lower category tailings storage facilities, which fully complies with local standards, was reassessed under international standards and determined to require additional measures to raise its factor of safety.

-Ongoing work programmes, supported by appropriate external consultants, are in place to develop the tailings dams in line with future production plans and to address any issues identified.
+Ongoing work programmes, supported by appropriate external consultants, are in place to develop the tailings storage facilities in line with future production plans and to address any issues identified.

 The Group developed a new procedure for the distribution of tailings